Introduction: Ocean Drum Extension Kit

 Most commercial ocean drums seem to be filled with metal balls with a diameter of 4mm.
 300 balls seem to be some kind of a minimum.

 For testing reason, I have also ordered 200 wooden balls, 6mm, without drill holes.
 And I have to say: I like them even more than the metal balls!
 They are fare less aggressive on the synthetic drum head and give a warm and rich sound.
-But just test what you like!
-Chickpeas also do work as filling.
-But they are loud, too, and do not roll as nicely as perfectly manufactured wooden or metal balls.
-All in all, keep in mind when choosing fill material: Due to the construction of the mounting clamps, there is always a small 2mm gap between the drum and the back cover.
-Material smaller than 2mm is therefore prone to be lost during transportation and playing.
+All in all, playing without any fill material and just with the backcover mounted is moreover an easy way to shorten the sustain of the drum, alter its sound and mute some unwanted overtones (e.g. when playing with other instruments together in a concert).

 Step 1: Printing the Parts